Alerovere/CoastSat.Venice/README.md

 # CoastSat.Venice

-This is a fork of the CoastSat repository done by the Sea Level Changes group at Ca'Foscari University of Venice, for use with students and for research purposes.
-Please give credit to the original repository if you use this fork.
+This is a fork of the CoastSat repository done by the Sea Level Changes group at Ca'Foscari University of Venice, for use with students and for research purposes. <ins>Please give credit to the original repository</ins> if you use this fork.
 We are just trying to build up on the exceptional work of K. Vos and his colleagues.

-For extensive documentation, see the original repository [**here**](https://github.com/kvos/CoastSat.git)
+For extensive documentation, see the original repository [**here**](https://github.com/kvos/CoastSat.git).
+The documentation below is just an extract of the extensive documentation by Vos et al.

 CoastSat is an open-source software toolkit written in Python that enables users to obtain time-series of shoreline position at any coastline worldwide from 40 years (and growing) of publicly available satellite imagery (Landsat and Sentinel-2).